cotes2020/jekyll-theme-chirpy/_posts/2019-08-09-getting-started.md

 $ bash tools/init.sh
 ```

-> **Note**: If you don't want to deploy your site on GitHub Pages, append option `--no-gh` at the end of the above command.
+> If you don't want to deploy your site on GitHub Pages, append option `--no-gh` at the end of the above command.
+{: .prompt-note }

 The above command will: